axibase/atsd/rule-engine/notifications/README.md

 To disable sending alerts from any rule through the selected webhook, set its status to **Disabled** on the **Alerts > Outgoing Webhooks** page.

-### Notification Logs
+### Webhook Logs

-Notification results are recorded in the database as messages and can be viewed under the `notification` type on the **Message Search** page.
+Webhook request results are recorded in the database as messages and can be viewed under the `notification` type on the **Message Search** page.

 ```elm
 /messages?search=1&search=&type=notification&interval.intervalCount=1&interval.intervalUnit=WEEK